Ottawa Ankle Rule

 Please fill out required fields.

-- If ankle pain is present and there is tenderness over the posterior 6 cm or tip of the posterior or lateral malleolus, then ankle x-ray is indicated.
+- If ankle pain is present and there is tenderness over the posterior 6 cm or tip of the lateral or medial malleolus, then ankle x-ray is indicated.

 - If midfoot pain is present and there is tenderness over the navicular or the base of the fifth metatarsal, then foot x-ray is indicated.